 Project Flow will substantially improve the way in which clean water is provided in refugee communities.
 Set up by UNHCR, the UN Refugee Agency, with generous funding from the Grundfos Foundation and the Danish and German governments, Project Flow will replace diesel-run pumps with solar-powered water pumps in six climate-vulnerable countries across Africa.
 This will benefit up to 800,000 refugees and host community members and drastically reduce CO2 emissions.

-The Grundfos Foundation has been engaging in water access in refugee settings since 2016, and this project especially builds on our experience from Nyarugusu Refugee Camp.
+The Grundfos Foundation has been engaging in water access in refugee settings since 2016.

 Solarizing diesel-powered boreholes will reduce both CO2 emissions and local air pollution levels.
 Approximately 180,000 tons CO2 emissions will be avoided over a 10-year period as a direct result of Project Flow.